 Studies suggest that some genes on chromosome 7 may play critical roles in controlling the growth and division of cells.
 Without these genes, cells could grow and divide too quickly or in an uncontrolled way, resulting in a cancerous tumor.
 Researchers are working to identify the genes on chromosome 7 that are involved in the development and progression of cancer.

-Abnormalities of chromosome 7 are responsible for some cases of Greig cephalopolysyndactyly syndrome.
+Abnormalities of chromosome 7 are responsible for some cases of Greig cephalopolysyndactyly syndrome, a disorder that affects development of the limbs, head, and face.
 These chromosomal changes involve a region of the short (p) arm of chromosome 7 that contains the GLI3 gene.
 This gene plays an important role in the development of many tissues and organs before birth.

-In 7 percent to 10 percent of cases of Russell-Silver syndrome, people inherit both copies of chromosome 7 from their mother instead of one copy from each parent.
-This phenomenon is called maternal uniparental disomy (UPD).
-Maternal UPD causes people to have two active copies of maternally expressed imprinted genes rather than one active copy from the mother and one inactive copy from the father.
-These individuals do not have a paternal copy of chromosome 7 and therefore do not have any copies of genes that are active only on the paternal copy.
-In cases of Russell-Silver syndrome caused by maternal UPD, an imbalance in active paternal and maternal genes on chromosome 7 underlies the signs and symptoms of the disorder.
+In 7 percent to 10 percent of cases of Russell-Silver syndrome, people inherit both copies of chromosome 7 from their mother (maternal UPD) instead of one copy from each parent.
+Maternal UPD causes people to have two active copies of some imprinted genes and no active copies of others.
+An imbalance in active maternal and paternal genes on chromosome 7 underlies the signs and symptoms of the disorder in these cases.

-The chromosome abnormalities responsible for Saethre-Chotzen syndrome include translocations of genetic material between chromosome 7 and another chromosome, a rearrangement of genetic material within chromosome 7 (an inversion), or the formation of an abnormal circular structure called a ring chromosome 7.
+The chromosome abnormalities responsible for Saethre-Chotzen syndrome include translocations of genetic material between chromosome 7 and another chromosome, a rearrangement of genetic material within chromosome 7 (an inversion), or the deletion of a segment of chromosome 7.
 Each of these chromosomal changes alters or deletes the TWIST1 gene and may also affect nearby genes.

 When Saethre-Chotzen syndrome is caused by a chromosomal deletion instead of a mutation within the TWIST1 gene, affected children are much more likely to have intellectual disability, developmental delay, and learning difficulties.
 These features are typically not seen in classic cases of Saethre-Chotzen syndrome.
 Researchers believe that a loss of other genes on the short arm of chromosome 7 may be responsible for these additional features.

-While a few of the specific genes related to Williams syndrome have been identified, the relationship between most of the genes in the deleted region and the signs and symptoms of Williams syndrome is unknown.
+While a few of the specific genes related to Williams syndrome have been identified, the relationship between most of the genes in the deleted region and the signs and symptoms of Williams syndrome is under investigation or unknown.

 Other changes in the number or structure of chromosome 7 can cause delayed growth and development, intellectual disability, distinctive facial features, skeletal abnormalities, delayed speech, and other medical problems.
 Changes in chromosome 7 include an extra copy of some genetic material from this chromosome in each cell (partial trisomy 7) or a missing segment of the chromosome in each cell (partial monosomy 7).
 In some cases, several DNA building blocks (nucleotides) are abnormally deleted or duplicated in part of chromosome 7.
 A circular structure called ring chromosome 7 is also possible.
 Ring chromosomes occur when a chromosome breaks in two places and the ends of the chromosome arms fuse together to form a circular structure.